Wall Street Breakfast: What Moved Markets This Week

 Stocks skyrocketed higher Friday after the May jobs report far surpassed expectations, validating investor bets on a sharp recovery from the damage inflicted by the coronavirus.
 The Labor Department reported the addition of a record 2.5 million jobs during the month, shocking the many economists who had been predicting a Depression-style decline of at least 8 million.
 The Nasdaq Composite index reclaimed its all-time high and has now gained 9.3% year-to-date after tumbling as much as 25% earlier, the S&P 500 is now down just 1% for the year, and the Dow is only 5% lower.
 Friday's move capped a strong week for the major indices, with the Dow rallying 6.8%, the S&P ahead 4.9%, and the Nasdaq up 3.4%.

 American retailers already hit by the coronavirus pandemic shuttered stores nationwide as violent protests included looting in many U.S. cities.
-Target (NYSE:TGT), Walmart (NYSE:WMT), Apple (NASDAQ:AAPL), Nike (NYSE:NKE), Nordstrom (NYSE:JWN) and Whole Foods (NASDAQ:AMZN) closed hundreds of locations and adjusted store hours to accommodate citywide curfews.
+Target (TGT), Walmart (WMT), Apple (AAPL), Nike (NKE), Nordstrom (JWN) and Whole Foods (AMZN) closed hundreds of locations and adjusted store hours to accommodate citywide curfews.
 Thieves who made off with iPhones from Apple (AAPL) retail locations quickly learned that they were loaded with security tracking software, while Walmart (WMT) pulled firearms and ammunition from its sales floors.

-A surge in video conferencing usage saw revenue growth at Zoom (NASDAQ:ZM) jump 169% to $328.2M as the company reported top and bottom line beats for Q1.
+A surge in video conferencing usage saw revenue growth at Zoom (ZM) jump 169% to $328.2M as the company reported top and bottom line beats for Q1.
 Zoom also doubled its revenue guidance for the year, pushing up shares as much as 4.5% in AH trading on Tuesday.
 In keeping with its previous practices, the firm didn't disclose active user numbers, though analysts at Bernstein estimate Zoom's mobile app had 173M monthly active users as of May 27, up from 14M on March 4.

 Zuckerberg stands firm after walkout

-Facing internal unrest over the company's gentle approach to moderating posts from President Trump, Facebook (NASDAQ:FB) CEO Mark Zuckerberg told employees he stood behind his decision, one he called "tough" but "pretty thorough."
+Facing internal unrest over the company's gentle approach to moderating posts from President Trump, Facebook (FB) CEO Mark Zuckerberg told employees he stood behind his decision, one he called "tough" but "pretty thorough."
 Policies will be reviewed to see if they need to change for the future.
 Facebook employees particularly took issue with a post by Trump that threatened violence, including the words "when the looting starts, the shooting starts."
-Similar posts on Twitter (NYSE:TWTR) were flagged for violating policy.
+Similar posts on Twitter (TWTR) were flagged for violating policy.

 The Trump administration opened a "Section 301" investigation into taxes on digital commerce - proposed by a range of trading partners - that would affect revenues booked by tech giants like Facebook (FB), Google (GOOG, GOOGL) and Amazon (AMZN).
 The move could ultimately lead to punitive tariffs and heighten the chances of another global trade dispute.
 France already agreed to postpone its new digital tax until at least the end of 2020 after the U.S. threatened to impose tariffs of up to 100% on imports like French wine, cheese, handbags and porcelain.